remy/remysharp.com/public/blog/text-decoration-thickness-discrepancies.md

 <!-- more -->

+**Worth adding** this is the state at time of writing on stable releases (ie. non-preview builds).
+That time of writing: September 2026.

 ## What I'm doing

 On blog post headings are marked up as `h1 > a.permalink(href)`.
 The effect is: the title is not visibly underlined, and when you hover, the underline eases in over 50ms to a thickness of 4px.